jamii/jamii.github.com/_drafts/relational-ui.markdown

 In our templates we have much better information about how data maps to the filled out template, so we can adopt a much simpler set of rules:

-* When a new row is added to a relation, everything under it in the filled out template is created from scratch.
+* When a new row is added to a relation, everything under the corresponding filled out query fragment is created from scratch.
-* When a row is removed from a relation, everything under it in the filled out template is deleted.
+* When a row is removed from a relation, everything under the corresponding filled out query fragment is deleted.

 So if the change to our data is: